zekissel/balance-book/README.md

 #### Developing Locally

-To run the source code locally (using ```npm run tauri dev``` from the root directory, after installing npm dependencies), the file ./src-tauri/.env should be present, with the contents: "PLAID_ENV=development".
-This variable cannot be configured upon Plaid client instantiation from within plaid-rs at the moment.
+To run the source code locally, first navigate to the root directory and install dependecies with ```npm i```, then enter ```npm run tauri dev``` to start local Vite development server and Tauri backend.
+If you want to use sandbox or production Plaid keys, configure the value of PLAID_ENV that is set in the main function of src-tauri/src/main.rs.

 #### Required HTTPS redirect

 Plaid requires confirming a HTTPS redirect that financial institutions can send users to after account verification.
 Currently, I personally host the redirect URL that is hardcoded into the application, which lowers the barrier to entry for everyone.
 You can find the exact code I host at ./server/main.go.
 GCP offers 2 million free cloud function invocations per month, which I dont expect to surpass anytime soon.
 However, if you find that the redirect URL in the second to last step of <a href='#plaid'>Configure Plaid</a> does not redirect to localhost (you can test this right now by pasting the URL in your address bar), you must host the server yourself and configure the redirect URL in ./src/component/link/PlaidLink.tsx:getServerURL and your Plaid dashboard.

-#### Planned Features
+#### Potential Future Features

-0. use tuari-stronghold for securely storing client ID, secret, access token

-0. use statemanagement for handling auth state

 1. News on home page; 2-3 recent financial articles pulled from a public API yet to be determined (configurable what kinds of articles are fetched).
 Minimal information necessary: article title, picture, date, and external link (to default browser)

 2. Market tab; activity from investment accounts, including stock and crypto trades.
 Search functionality for publicly traded stocks (no plans for enacting trades/making payments from within app)

-3. Budget tab; set one-time or recurring budgets.
+3. Budget tab (home page); set one-time or recurring budgets.
 Ex: save $300 for concert tickets by X-date (one-time), or limit fast food expense to $75 per month (recurring).
 Configurable if budgets appear on other pages (activity, stats, accounts).

 4. Collapsable view for account page: hide graphs and see more accounts at once without scrolling